-- Submit a presentation proposal — or mention Ignite Craft Boston to folks you know who have interesting crafts to share with an audience of kindred spirits!
+December 1, 2014DEADLINE EXTENDED TILL 12/8/14! — or mention Ignite Craft Boston to folks you know who have interesting crafts to share with an audience of kindred spirits!

 - Promote Ignite Craft Boston in your social networks using the hashtag #icraft (e.g., your office, Twitter, Facebook).

 - Print and share a flyer about the weekend.
 [FLYER TO COME]

-- Volunteer to help at Ignite Craft Boston on January 10 (contact firstname.lastname@example.org).
+- Volunteer to help at Ignite Craft Boston on January 9 (contact firstname.lastname@example.org).

 - Help us find sponsors for refreshments for this event.

 If you would like to speak, please submit a proposal here by